rotators/Fo1in2/Fallout2/Fallout1in2/mods/fo1_interface/README.md

 Fallout 1 Interface
 ------------------

-Replaces the Fallout 2 interface with the Fallout 1 interface.
+Replaces the FALLOUT 2 interface with the FALLOUT 1 interface.
+Highly recommended when playing FALLOUT ET TU!

 To use this mod, open the ddraw.ini and add "PatchFile1=mods\fo1_interface" under the "PatchFile0"-line!
 The game will now load the additional mod folder.